Behind Closed Doors

 Vitalistic Fantasies is the capacity of the paint - a dead matter to retain the life of the artist.
 Isabelle Graw explains that in a Vitalistic Fantasy, self-command, will, and energy - are projected onto lifeless material.
 The painting itself embodies the presence of the absent author.
 The idea is a living artwork, like an organic system, a field of flowers.

 The rough surface of flax provides staunch resistance to the brush, to build a bucolic tonality.
-Similarly, the gingham fabric evokes a rustic ‘fantasy’ of early 20th century Europe while reflecting my personal identity.
+Similarly, the gingham fabric evokes a rustic ‘fantasy’ of early 20th century Europe.

 Between you and me